rmcanany/SolidEdgeHousekeeper/README.md

 Also for Draft files, the option `Use subdirectory formula` can use an Index Reference designator to select a model file contained in the draft file.
 This is similar to Property Text in a Callout, for example, `%{System.Material|R1}`.
 To refer to properties of the draft file itself, do not specify a designator, for example, `%{Custom.Last Revision Date}`.

 When creating PDF files, there are two options, `PDF` and `PDF per Sheet`.
 The first saves all sheets to one file.
 The second saves each sheet to a separate file, called `<Filename>-<Sheetname>.pdf`.
-You can optionally suppress the `Sheetname` suffixon file with only one sheet.
-Set the option on the **Configuration Tab -- Open/Save Page**.To save sheets to separate `dxf` or `dwg` files, refer to the Save As Options in Solid Edge.
+You can optionally suppress the `Sheetname` suffix on file with only one sheet.
+Set the option on the **Configuration Tab -- Open/Save Page**.
+To save sheets to separate `dxf` or `dwg` files, refer to the Save As Options in Solid Edge.

 ### Save drawing as
 Exports the file to either a non-Solid Edge format, or the same format in a different directory.